Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/samples.md

 ---
 # {{ page.title }}

-To run a sample, you can edit a file with the sample content, and use Hurl:
+To run a sample, edit a file with the sample content, and run Hurl:

 ```shell
 $ vi sample.hurl